AUC-Mobile-Apps/firebase-tutorial/README.md

 });

 ```
 * An example of adding the header using Volley is available at `Android/src/main/java/website/donn/firebasesample/AuthenticatedAddition.java`.
 Ensure that you also add the `Content-Type` header with the value `application/json` or else the backend will not be able to interpret your data correctly.

-An entire sample Android app is available to cross-reference that just shows how the add API from https://github.com/donn/mobile-apps-nodejs-skeleton can incorporate authentication.
+At this point you can demo the most basic of APIs.
+There is the addition API from the node.js skeleton, but also a button that sends a test notification.

 ![Screenshot of Sample Android Application](./Images/SAMPLE_ANDROID.png)